-If you're thinking about going back to school as a means to change careers or advance in your current one, this thought has likely crossed your mind: "Where will I find the time for college, a job, my family, and a life?"
+If this is you, you’re probably wondering: "Where will I find the time for college, a job, my family, and a life?"
 The answers lie in planning and organization.
-You can create a balance that helps you maintain a healthy life and positive relationships.
+You can create a work-school-life balance that helps you maintain a healthy life and positive relationships.

-Consider an Online Program
+1. Consider an Online Program

 Earning a degree online offers the convenience of studying from practically anywhere at times that make sense with your schedule.
-Ask your employer if you may work on coursework during your lunch break.
-Wake up an hour earlier each day to focus that time on assignments.
+For example, ask your employer whether you’re allowed to tackle coursework during your lunch break.
+Or, wake up an hour earlier each day to focus that time on assignments.

-Build a School Support Network
+2. Build a Support Network

 Going back to school while working full-time is a big decision.
 Before you register for classes, have a serious conversation with your family, mentor, friends, and manager.
 Ensure you have a support network that can help you through this next phase of your professional journey.

-Schedule Time Off for Studying
+3. Schedule Time Off for Studying

 Don't be a hero when it comes to managing course requirements, work, and personal obligations.
 As soon as you get your course syllabus, evaluate how much time you will need to prepare for important exams or assignments.
 Schedule time away from work so you can study.

-Manage Your Time Wisely
+4. Manage Your Time Wisely

 Every minute counts.
 Do you usually sleep in on the weekend?
 Give up that luxury and use the time for classes.
 Enjoy binge-watching the latest new series on Netflix?
 Do a half binge instead; the show will still be there next week.
 Spend some of that time getting coursework done.

-Minimize Distractions in Your Home Environment
+5. Minimize Distractions in Your Home Environment

 Also, remember that minimizing distractions isn't just about preparing the right space for your studies.
 You also need to ensure you've limited all desktop and mobile distractions.
 Close social media platforms and messenger apps.
 Don't check your texts or email until you've finished studying.